tidalmigrations/tidalmigrations.github.io/pages/tidal tools/getstarted.md

 folder: tidaltools
 ---

+{% include note.html content="This page describes general installation and configuration instructions for Tidal Tools.
+If you are looking for specific AWS usage instractions please refer to [Getting Started with Tidal Tools on AWS](tidal-tools-aws.html) guide." %}

 Here we outline how to get started working with Tidal Tools via the command line.

 ## Downloading & Installing {#install}